-Occupancy rate is one of the most important metric for temporary housing, which includes multifamily properties like apartment buildings, as well as hospitality properties, like hotels, motels, and resorts.
-Occupancy rate can be measured by dividing the number of occupied nights by the number of available nights.
+Occupancy rate is an important metric for temporary housing, and can be measured by dividing the number of occupied units by the number of available units.

 Breakeven occupancy is the occupancy at which a commercial real estate property goes from having an operating deficit to an operating surplus.
 It can also be defined as the point at which effective gross income (EGI), equals operating expenditures (OpEx) and debt service.
 If a property is exactly at breakeven occupancy, it's DSCR will be exactly 1.00.